mbaruthn/ONNX-ObjectRecognizer-API/README.md

 # Model Training

-To train the model to be used with appropriate labels on the CustumVision service, you need to host it within the model folder and write the labels into the classes array.
+To train the model to be used with appropriate labels on the CustomVision service, you need to host it within the model folder and write the labels into the classes array.
-The output model from CustumVision should be in the format of OnnxF16, GeneralCompact[S1].
+The output model from CustomVision should be in the format of OnnxF16, GeneralCompact[S1].

 # ONNX-ObjectDetectionAIApi